 Develop a plan with budget, given unique needs of your school and decisions driven by landscape design reports.
-Secure funding and landscape architects if needed.
-Sign up to join a nation-wide coalition of educational leaders working together to share planning, best practices and problem solve the creation of outdoor learning space.
+Sign up to be part of a nation-wide coalition working together to share planning, best practices and problem solve the creation of outdoor learning space.